Miss Grand Madrid

-Miss Grand Madrid or Miss Grand Community of Madrid is a Spanish provincial female beauty pageant founded in 2016, aiming to select representatives from the Community of Madrid as well as the city Madrid for the Miss Grand Spain national competition.
+Miss Grand Madrid or Miss Grand Community of Madrid is a Spanish regional female beauty pageant founded in 2016, aiming to select representatives from the Community of Madrid as well as the city Madrid for the Miss Grand Spain national competition.

 Since first participating in the Miss Grand Spain pageant, Madrid's representatives have not won the main title yet.
 The highest placement they obtained was the second runner-up, won by Nicole Menayo and Andrea Ávila in 2018 and 2019, respectively.

 History

 Madrid debuted in the Miss Grand Spain pageant in 2016 after Helen Escoriza won the first Miss Grand Madrid competition held at MOSS Club in Centro Madrid, and then participated in the Miss Grand Spain 2016 pageant.
 The Miss Grand Madrid contest was held annually as a separate stage, until Robert Nilen obtained Miss Grand Madrid and Miss Grand Toledo licenses in 2020, when Madrid and Toledo candidates for Miss Grand Spain were determined through the merged contest, Miss Grand Madrid – Toledo.